Tom Fleming (racing driver): GT3 career

 In early 2024 it was announced that Fleming would pair up with Ferrari Challenge rival Eliseo Donno at AF Corse for the 2024 GT World Challenge Europe Sprint Cup.
 In the opening round of the season at Brands Hatch, the pair finished third among the Silvers in race one.
-In race two, Donno earned his first class win by finishing 11th.
+In race two, Fleming earned his first class win by finishing 11th.
 In the following round at Misano, Fleming suffered a massive crash in free practice, which meant neither he nor Donno would race in that weekend.
 At the Hockenheimring, Fleming took his second class win of the season by finishing fourth overall in race one, while in race two he finished 21st after being given a penalty for exceeding track limits.
 After scoring a third class win, at the penultimate round of the season, Fleming ended the season fourth in the Silver category and 13th overall in the Drivers' standings.

 Fleming remained in GT3 competition in 2025, racing in the European Le Mans Series in GR Racing's Ferrari 296 GT3, and the GT World Challenge Europe Endurance Cup in Garage 59's McLaren 720S GT3 Evo.
+In the former, Fleming scored podiums at Le Castellet and Silverstone to end the year seventh in the LMGT3 points, and for his performances in the series, Fleming was selected for the WEC rookie test, giving him the opportunity to sample the championship winning car from 2025.
 During 2025, Fleming also made a one-off appearance in International GT Open, driving for Garage 59 at the Hockenheimring round alongside Marvin Kirchhöfer.
 The duo won both races from pole.
+Fleming also raced in the last three rounds of the GT World Challenge Europe Sprint Cup for the same team, scoring three Gold Cup wins which included an overall podium at Valencia to end the year sixth in the class standings.

+Staying with Garage 59 for 2026, Fleming raced with them in the FIA World Endurance Championship, as well as a campaign in both the GT World Challenge Europe Endurance and Sprint Cups.